SiPrentice/SN_classifier/README.md

 1) Clone the repository into a folder of your choice then open a terminal window and activate a python environment with sklearn

+1a) you may need to pip install requests

 2) Run the following scripts in order

 download_json_files.py